-Today’s marketers are all looking for new ways to find and attract their ideal audience.
-But in the fast-paced and ever-evolving digital marketing landscape, it’s getting harder and harder to reach your people and get results.
+Today’s marketers seek new ways to find and attract their ideal audience.
+But in the fast-paced and ever-evolving digital marketing landscape, reaching your people and getting results is getting harder and harder.

 Enter AI in marketing.

-Artificial intelligence marketing (AI Marketing) is a method of leveraging customer data and AI concepts like machine learning to anticipate your customer’s next move and improve the customer journey.
+Artificial intelligence marketing (AI Marketing) is leveraging customer data and AI concepts like machine learning to anticipate your customer’s next move and improve the customer journey.

-Advancements in Artificial Intelligence offer companies better ways to do that.
-AI can help build more effective marketing strategies, improve the customer journey, and change the way businesses attract, nurture, and convert prospects.
-The graphic below shows how AI and machine learning can be incorporated into every step in the customer’s lifecycle.
+Advancements in artificial intelligence offer companies better ways to do that.
+AI can help build more effective marketing strategies, improve the customer journey, and change how businesses attract, nurture, and convert prospects.
+The graphic below shows how marketers can incorporate AI and machine learning into every customer lifecycle step.